spences10/scottspence.com/copy/about.md

   import Deezer from '$lib/components/deezer.svelte'
 </script>

-## Hi I'm Scott
+## Hi, I'm Scott

 I'm a developer advocate working with [GraphCMS] to create content that helps remove friction and educate around the GraphQL space.

-I create content written in the blog here and also in educational videos supporting the written content.
+I create content written in the blog here and educational videos supporting the written content.

-I'm a second career dev, that reskilled from a VBA analyst developer role into web development.
+I'm a second career dev that reskilled from a VBA analyst developer role into web development.

-I'm a massive fan of the [Jamstack] I have a wealth of knowledge working with [Gatsby] and am spending a lot of time familiarising myself with Svelte and SvelteKit.
+I'm a massive fan of the [Jamstack].
+I have a wealth of knowledge working with [Gatsby] and am spending a lot of time familiarising myself with Svelte and SvelteKit.

-More details in the [portfolio section].
+You can check out the [portfolio section] for more information.

 ### Sectors I have worked in:

-I have over ten years experience in working for large corporate organisations in Finance (Risk, Asset Management), Property, Oil & Gas and Lloyd's insurance market.
+I have over ten years of experience working for large corporate organisations in Finance (Risk, Asset Management), Property, Oil & Gas and Lloyd's insurance market.

 As a web developer I've worked in government digital transformation and creative digital.
-Now in the content management space with GraphCMS.
+I now work in the content management space with GraphCMS.

 ### My personality

-I find it hard to identify my traits, so instead I took the [16Personalities] test, here are [my results].
+I find it hard to identify my traits, so instead, I took the [16Personalities] test; here are [my results].

-I like to think of myself as a easy to approach and friendly person.
+I like to think of myself as an easy to approach and friendly person.

 ### My interests